Reemaa-SR/Deep-Learning-trials/README.md

 # Deep-Learning-trials
-A repo of AI use cases with the help of DL
+A repo of AI use cases

 This repo is inspired by the works of
  - Francois Chollet
+ - Hazma Farooq